 Keystone Furnace started blasting iron ore in 1848.
-Most of the other iron furnaces in Ohio continued operation during the Cival War to provide steel for the Union troops but Keystone shut down in 1861.
-Some of it's owners were already enlisted in the US Army & many of it's workers signed on to the 27th Ohio Volunteer Infantry which was involved in numerous battles & campaigns including Corinth, TN & also joined up with Grant’s forces that were heading for the New Orleans area.
+Most of the other iron furnaces in Ohio continued operation during the Civil War to provide steel for the Union troops, but Keystone shut down in 1861.
+Some of its owners were already enlisted in the U.S. Army, & many of its workers signed on to the 27th Ohio Volunteer Infantry which was involved in numerous battles & campaigns.
+They bravely fought at Corinth, TN & also joined up with Grant’s forces that were heading for the New Orleans area.
 The soldiers eventually returned home victorious & highly decorated in 1863 – 1865 & resumed working at the furnace.

-Mining & furnace work was dangerous to begin with but Keystone had more perils than usual.
-Raccoon Creek (the world’s longest creek & damn near a river in some spots) was used to ship iron & coal to the furnace.
-Boats 60 – 85 feet long, & averaging 55 tons, were controlled by 4 men each.
-Many workers perished by drowning in the creek attempting to do tasks near the many mill dams in the area & Nicholas Bishop was killed in a lightning strike while hauling iron to the furnace with an ox wagon.
+Mining & furnace work was dangerous to begin with, but Keystone had more perils than usual.
+Raccoon Creek, the world’s longest creek, was used to ship iron & coal to the furnace.
+Boats 60 – 85 feet long & averaging 55 tons were controlled by 4 men each.
+Many workers perished by drowning in the creek attempting to do tasks near the many mill dams in the area.
+Nicholas Bishop was killed in a lightning strike while hauling iron to the furnace with an ox wagon.

 Keystone’s post office ran from 1849 – 1907, a large portion of that time being in the Keystone Furnace Company general store.
 A one room schoolhouse that was built in 1846 was replaced by a two story combination school & church in 1867.
-Burials took place at 3 cemeteries: Keystone Furnace Cemetery off of Bain Perkins Rd., Perkins Cemetery farther up Bain Perkins where it’s called Dupre Rd., & Union Cemetery off of Rt.
-327. The parents & paternal grandfather of Jacob Gee, the subject of our sketch of Gee Town, were also buried in Keystone Cemetery.
+The town also had a grist & saw mill between the furnace & Raccoon Creek.
+A blacksmith shop, wagon shop, & the company store were across the road from the furnace.
+Burials took place at 3 cemeteries, Keystone Furnace Cemetery off of Bain Perkins Rd, Perkins Cemetery further up Bain Perkins where it’s called Dupre Rd, & Union Cemetery off of SR 327.
+The parents & paternal grandfather of Jacob Gee, the subject of our sketch of Gee Town, were also buried in Keystone Cemetery.
 Furnace operations ended in 1885.
 It was added to the National Register of Historic Places in 1982.

 These days, Keystone Furnace is on private property but is visitable with permission from the land owner.
-The GPS coordinates are N39 00.652 W82 27.107 & all that the owner asks is that you ask first, pick up any trash you come across, & leave the snakes alone (lookout for copperheads!).
-If you’re headed East on Keytsone Furnace Rd. it’s the first house past the old iron bridge, a left turn North, & headed West, a right turn before the iron bridge.
-We suspect on top of the furnace remains itself, there might at least be foundations of the engine house & other outbuildings.
+All that the owner asks is that you ask first, pick up any trash you come across, & leave the snakes alone (lookout for copperheads!).
+If you’re headed east on Keystone Furnace Rd, it’s the first house past the old iron bridge (a left turn north), & if headed west it’s a right turn before the iron bridge.
+The GPS coordinated for the furnace are 39.010792 -82.451684.
+We suspect on top of the furnace remains itself, there also be remains of the engine house & other outbuildings.